linked-db/linked-ql/site/capabilities/streaming.md

 - returns an async iterable
 - yields one row at a time to your loop

-## Example: processing a large export
+## Example: Processing a Large Export

 ```js
 const rows = await db.stream(`